thasipablo/the_math_magician/README.md

 - Clone this repository using this command `git clone [repository link]`.
 - You need to have node package manager already installed in your system, check the installation process [here](https://nodejs.org/en/download) if you don't already have it.
-- Use `npm run dev` to run the application locally hosted on port 3000, remember that you need to run this command on the root directory of the project.
+- Use `npm run start` to run the application locally hosted on port 3000, remember that you need to run this command on the root directory of the project.

 ## 👥 Authors <a name="authors"></a>